YaoYinYing/REvoDesign/README.md

 With the recent updates, the installation process for **REvoDesign** Toolkit has been dramatically changed.
 Please follow the steps below:

-1. **Install the PyMOL Entrypoint**:
+1. **Install the PyMOL Graphic Installer**:

-   Before installing the main program, you should install its entrypoint towards the PyMOL menu like other PyMOL plugins.
+   Before installing the main program, you should install its installer towards the PyMOL menu like other PyMOL plugins.
 Follow these steps:

    - Open PyMOL.
    - Go to the "Plugin Manager" and choose "Install New Plugin."